CHARM-BDF/charmgpt/README.md

 ## Usage

-### Code Execution
+### Code Execution & Visualization

 1. Write or paste Python code in the code editor
 2. Click "Run" to execute the code
-3. View results in the output panel
+3. View results and plots in the output panels

-### Data Visualization

-The application supports matplotlib plots.
-Here's an example:
+Example visualization code:
 ```python
 import numpy as np
 import matplotlib.pyplot as plt